microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/README.md

 ### **How to install/deploy**

+1. **Deploy Azure resources**
-1. Click the following deployment button to create the required resources for this accelerator directly in your Azure Subscription.
+   Click the following deployment button to create the required resources for this accelerator directly in your Azure Subscription.

    [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FCustomer-Service-Conversational-Insights-with-Azure-OpenAI-Services%2Fckm-v2-dev%2FDeployment%2Fbicep%2Fmain.json)